ESGF/esgf-docker/docs/deploy-kubernetes.md

 it is possible to integrate other metrics gathering systems, such as [Prometheus](https://prometheus.io/), to allow scaling based on any of the collected metrics (e.g. network I/O, requests per second).

-The ESGF Helm chart allows `HorizontalPodAutoscaler` resources to be defined for the THREDDS and Nginx file server components using the `data.{thredds,fileServer}.hpa` variables.
+By default, autoscaling is disabled in the ESGF Helm chart.
+To enable autoscaling for the THREDDS and Nginx file server components, the chart allows `HorizontalPodAutoscaler` resources to be defined using the `data.{thredds,fileServer}.hpa` variables.
 These variables define the `spec` section of the HPA, except for the `scaleTargetRef` section which is automatically populated with the correct reference.
 For more information about HPA configuration, see the [Kubernetes HPA Walkthrough](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/).

 > **WARNING**